Show All Answers

 If a vacancy occurs the remaining Directors must appoint a qualified person from the division in which the vacancy occurs within 60 days after the vacancy.
 The person appointed to fill the vacancy shall fill the balance of the unexpired term of office.

-To get a rough estimate of your static water pressure, contact our Engineering Department to determine which pressure zone feeds the property.
+To get a rough estimate of your static water pressure, contact our Engineering Department (619-258-4638) to determine which pressure zone feeds the property.
 Please provide the street address, APN, or account number.
-We will only be able to provide the calculated static pressure to the meter.
+Please note that we will only be able to provide the calculated static pressure to the meter.

 For a list of current opportunities, access our career page at https://www.governmentjobs.com/careers/padredam.
 Follow the instructions to set up an account and submit an application.

 If you are interested in a job that isn’t currently available, you may sign up to be notified when the job does become available.
 You can sign up for multiple categories of jobs on our career page at https://www.governmentjobs.com/careers/padredam/jobInterestCards/categories.
-We would not want to accept an application for a position that is not open because we can’t be sure when the job would be open and you may not be interested in the position at that time.
+We do not accept applications for positions that are not currently open.

 Visit our career page at https://www.governmentjobs.com/careers/padredam.
 Follow the instructions to set up an account and submit an application.

-Padre Dam employees are considered Disaster Service Workers.
-Because of this there is a requirement for a driver’s license as you may be asked to operate a vehicle during an emergency.
+All Padre Dam employees are considered Disaster Service Workers.
+A driver's license is required as you may be asked to operate a vehicle during an emergency.

 No, we do not accept paper applications.
 However, you may be able to access the internet for free using the services listed here.